-There’s an ongoing debate among fishkeepers about whether Tetra’s SafeStart or API’s Quick Start even work.
+There’s an ongoing debate among fishkeepers about whether Tetra’s SafeStart and API’s Quick Start even work.

 IF they do, which one is more efficient?